athrur/athrur.github.io/_posts/2023-08-30-ma-visualisation-project.md

 As part of an insight week at [Bloomberg](https://www.bloomberg.com/company/), as part of a group project we were tasked with creating a geographical visualisation tool for mergers and acquisitions.
 The idea was to create a tool that would allow a user to visualise the geographical spread of M&A deals, and to be able to filter the data by various different metrics.

-We were given a vague prompt, and some suggestions and pointers on how to get started.
+We were given a short brief, and some suggestions and pointers on how to get started.
 The task was given to us on Tuesday, and we were to present our results on Thursday afternoon, with about 5 hours of work time allocated over the two days.
 I volunteered to draw a mockup of the application and how it could look, however shortly after attempting to do so, I realised that I am a terrible artist and that I would be better off just building the application instead.
 So I did.

 <img src="../assets/drawing.jpg">